-DRS reviews the application and prepares a Radiation Permit including locations and conditions for use of radiation-generating machines.
-DRS obtains the approval signatures of the campus Radiation Safety Officer and the Radiation and Laser Safety Committee Chair.
-The permit is then returned to the applicant in duplicate.
-The Principal Investigator (PI) and his or her unit head must sign and return one copy of the permit to DRS, thereby acknowledging their acceptance of the responsibilities associated with the permitted activities.
-The other copy of the permit is retained by the PI and must be made available to persons using radiation sources under its provisions.
+DRS reviews the application and prepares the permit specifying locations and conditions for use of radiation-generating machines and obtains approval of the campus RSO and the RLSC Chair.
+By agreeing to the permit conditions, the applicant acknowledges their acceptance of the responsibilities associated with the permitted activities.
+The approved permit must be made available to all persons using radiation sources under its provisions.

-  Once all signatures have been obtained, the permit is in effect.
-Before operations under the permit commence, DRS personnel perform an inspection of the laboratory to ensure the area is effectively shielded and properly posted.
+Before operations under the permit commence, DRS personnel may inspect the authorized locations to ensure the areas are effectively shielded and properly posted.

-  A PI can simply reactivate a previously deactivated permit by contacting DRS.
+A deactivated permit can be reactivated by contacting DRS.
 No additional signatures are required to reactivate a permit.

 Permit holders are responsible for ensuring that all users of radiation-producing machines on their permit are properly trained.
 All users are required to complete the DRS online training Analytical X-Ray Safety or Veterinary X-Ray Safety at intervals not to exceed 12 months.
 In addition, Permit Holders are responsible for providing specific training on their equipment and procedures.
 Training should include: